Rashmiranjan07/Rashmiranjan07/README.md

 # 👋 Hi, I’m  Rashmiranjan shaw (@Rashmiranjan07)

-A b-tech computer science student with a passion for software development!
+A b-tech computer science student with a passion for software development !

 # 👀 Interest:
 - Web and Mobile development, particulary using java full stack .